If you live in the state of Illinois, it’s important to be up-to-date on the status of your driver’s license.

 On Feburary 22, 2021 the State of Illinois signed the SAFE-T Act (HB 3653).

 According to this Act your Illinois driver’s license can no longer be suspended or “held” for unpaid tickets (red light camera, speed camera, traffic) or abandoned vehicle fees as of July 1, 2021.

 Temporary Facility Closures

+Some of the locations are closed.
 Visit the Facility Finder to find any other facility, if possible the nearest location.
-Some of the locations of the temporary facilities are

 If the person is requesting copies of the driving record for the minor child (both parents and legal guardians), it is necessary to submit notarized written permission from that person noted on the request form.